Entertech/tDCS-Documents/tDCS/docs/Safety Information/Frequently Asked Questions/Conductive Fluid.md

 hide_title: true
 ---

-## Does the conductive fluid in the sponge irritate the skin?
+## Does the conductive fluid used in the sponge pads irritate the skin?
-The conductive fluid in the sponge is saline, which is non-irritating to the skin.
-People who are allergic to sponge or saline should not use Flowtime tDCS headset.
+The conductive fluid is saline, which is non-irritating to the skin.
+People who are allergic to sponges or saline should not use Flowtime tDCS headset.